nafeeshossain/allergy-detector/README.md

-# 🥛 AllergyVision – Food Label Allergy Detector
+# Food Label Allergy Detector

 This app uses OCR and a Machine Learning model to detect potential allergens in food labels by analyzing uploaded images.